RubberBigPepper/testgameios/README.md

-# testgameios
-First test game on ios SceneKit
+# First game on iOS using SceneKit

-Написана по итогам вебинара от M-D-A
+Written after webinar of M-D-A